whitphx/stlite/README.md

 ```

 Pyodide provides two distribution types, full and core, and you should serve the full distribution in this case.
-_stlite_ loads some packages from the Pyodide distribution such as `micropip` and they are not included in the core distribution.
+_Stlite_ loads some packages from the Pyodide distribution such as `micropip` and they are not included in the core distribution.
 Even with the full distribution whose size is quite large (+200MB), only the necessary packages are loaded on demand, so the actual size of loaded resources is smaller and you don't have to choose the core distribution worrying about the size.
 Ref: [#1007](https://github.com/whitphx/stlite/issues/1007#issuecomment-2214434028).

 ## File system

-_stlite_ executes your Python code on [Pyodide](https://pyodide.org/) in the browser, and Pyodide has its own Linux-like file system isolated from the host OS (see [Pyodide's](https://pyodide.org/en/stable/usage/file-system.html) or [Emscripten's](https://emscripten.org/docs/api_reference/Filesystem-API.html) documents about the FS for details).
+_Stlite_ executes your Python code on [Pyodide](https://pyodide.org/) in the browser, and Pyodide has its own Linux-like file system isolated from the host OS (see [Pyodide's](https://pyodide.org/en/stable/usage/file-system.html) or [Emscripten's](https://emscripten.org/docs/api_reference/Filesystem-API.html) documents about the FS for details).
 The source code and data files are mounted on the file system through the `files` and `archives` options as described above, and the Python code can access them.
 So, for example, what `open("path/to/file")` reads or writes is the file on the file system virtually existing in the browser, not a file on the host OS.

 The default file system ([`MEMFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs)) is ephemeral, so the files saved in the directories are lost when the page is reloaded.